 Welcome legal professionals and benefits counselors.
-The Center of Excellence provides information that addresses the impact of legislation and care coordination for miners in their pursuit of black lung benefits.
+The Data and Resource Center provides information that addresses the impact of legislation and care coordination for miners in their pursuit of black lung benefits.

 In 2014, the U.S. Department of Labor (DOL) made changes to the regulations which limited the dust miners breathe while working underground.
 The Dust Rule (updated again in 2018) reduces the permissible dust level by 25%, closes important loopholes, and provides miners with better information about their working conditions.